Dr. Margaret Weiss was interviewed on News1130 Radio by News 1130 Anchor Ben Wilson Twitter, staff bio for ADHD Awareness Week in BC.

 Ben did 4 Interviews on ADHD In BC During ADHD Awareness Week Starting Tues Oct 15th at 7.05pm and going until Friday October 18th.
 Thank Ben and special thanks to News1130′s Bruce Claggett for helping to make this happen.
 Bruce’s staff bio.

-Dr Margaret Weiss MD, PhD, FRCP(C) also has a master’s degree in public health and she used to lead the BC Children’s ADHD Childrens clinic and the short lived BC Adult ADHD clinic at the same place until the BC Liberals killed it after a year long wait list of 12-14 months.
+Dr Margaret Weiss MD, PhD, FRCP(C) also has a master’s degree in public health and she used to lead the BC Children’s ADHD Children’s clinic and the short-lived BC Adult ADHD clinic at the same place until the BC Liberals killed it after a year-long wait list of 12-14 months.

-Audio of the interview and story below.
+Here’s the story below.

 ADHD Awareness Week